JohnMigwi/SpaceHub/README.md

 # Space-Hub

-A complete blog that im creating  with `JAMstack`.
+A complete blog that I'm creating  with `JAMstack`.
 ---

 ## Details